ViewSonic Library > Education > Teaching with Technology > Video-Assisted Learning: Using Educational Videos to Teach

 Video-Assisted Learning: Using Educational Videos to Teach

 Video-assisted learning is a growing strategic teaching approach in many modern classrooms.
-Educational videos are now more accessible than ever and teachers are increasingly making use of this readily available resource.
+Educational videos are now more accessible than ever, and teachers are increasingly making use of this readily available resource.
 But with increased screen time comes increased controversy and debate.
+While videos in class can be great for things like social-emotional learning, cognitive ability, and inclusivity, if not properly utilized, they can also waste valuable time and even hinder academic performance.

 What is Video-Assisted Learning?